 Description: The purpose of MSE is to evaluate management procedures by examining and comparing the performance and trade-offs of each.
-A small enough set needs to be determined so that the simulations can be completed in a reasonable amount of time and be easily compared and contrasted.
+A small but sufficient set needs to be determined so that the simulations can be completed in a reasonable amount of time and be easily compared and contrasted.
 Management procedures can be identified by modifying the status quo, consulting with stakeholders, or examining other fisheries.
-Initially, many may be identified, and then reduced to a manageable size, which can occur through further consultation and investigation with simpler models and simple simulations.
+Initially, many may be identified, but the number will be then reduced to a manageable size likely through further consultation and investigation with simpler models and simple simulations.

 A management procedure contains elements related to data collection, assessment, and harvest rules.
-Combined with objectives, this makes a management strategy.
+Combined with objectives, this set forms a management strategy.
 Some elements of management procedures that have been proposed by the MSAB are:

-- Total mortality: Direct accounting by area for all sources of mortality in that area, including sublegals and bycatch mortality. - Fishing Intensity: SPR-based (spawning potential ratio). - Harvest rules: 30:20 and 40:20 coast-wide control rules, stock distribution to region as a first step, harvest rate differences between eastern and western Biological Regions.
+- Total mortality: Direct accounting by area for all sources of mortality in that area, including sub-legals and non-directed fishery discard mortality. - Fishing Intensity: SPR-based (spawning potential ratio). - Harvest rules: 30:20 and 40:20 coast-wide control rules, stock distribution to region as a first step, harvest rate differences between eastern and western Biological Regions.